ebtezcan/dsc-phase-2-project/README.md

 &nbsp;
 <img src="./images/output_129_0.png">

 > As can be seen above, as the square footage of the house increased, sale price of the home also tended to increase with it.
 Even though there is a spread of price at each category of square footage and therefore some overlaps between them, there is a clear positive trend between sale price and square footage above ground.
-Additionally, it should be noted that as the square footage increases the minimum sale price of the category is consistently increasing as well indicating that even if the house may not be optimal per other parameters, having a certain amount of square footage tends to make it more valuable.
+Additionally, it should be noted that, as the square footage increases, the minimum sale price of the category is consistently increasing as well indicating that, even if the house may not be optimal per other parameters, having a certain amount of square footage tends to make it more valuable.

 &nbsp;
 ### The Relationship of Sale Price with Above Ground Square Footage and Having a Basement
 &nbsp;
 <img src="./images/output_132_0.png">

 > When we look at the relationship between square footage above ground and the home's sale price again, but add in a second parameter to define whether the house had a basement or not, the houses with a basement have a slightly more positive relationship with the sale price.
-So if a house had a basement, it tended to have a slightly higher price than a comparable home.
+So if a house had a basement, it tended to have a slightly higher price than a comparable home without a basement.
 This is visible from the difference of slopes between the two lines shown above where the green line is diverging from the blue line in a positive way.

 &nbsp;
 ### Average Sale Price per Grade of Finishes and Construction